Project-Muteki/nc1020/README.md

 ## Notes on the ROM format

-This port uses a simplified, slightly different ROM format than the typical one used by most emulators.
-They can be generated with the included script under scripts/gen_simplified.py.
+This port uses a simplified, slightly different ROM format than the typical one used by the official emulator and most 3rd-party emulators.
+They can be generated with the included script under `scripts/gen_simplified.py` from official emulator ROM files.

 ## Key binding